douglasdcm/tdd_detroid/README.md

 # Setup and Test
 ```
-# prepare database
-sqlite3 university.db

-# to run the main compile the code. include all files
+# to run the application
 make

-# run it
 ./main.out

-# to test functions in a file
+# to test functions
-sqlite3 test.db
 ./main.out init-database test
 make test
 ```